 Join 85,000+ active members of the FIA community and sign up to our newsletter to get all the latest news.

-Welcome to our March edition of 5 Useful Things.
+Welcome to our June edition of 5 Useful Things.
 In these mid monthly emails we share with you 5 useful things we have come across during our work and personal time that we hope you will enjoy.
 This month we have a variety of discoveries that we hope you will get some value from.
 If you have stumbled across something that you think our readers would find useful, please let us know!
-1. Something to Attend Ipad for Architects & Designers Summit Our friend David is hosting his iPad for...
+1. Something Useful House Extension Details - An Architectural Guide Just in case you missed the announcements…...

-Welcome to our February edition of 5 Useful Things.
+Welcome to our May edition of 5 Useful Things.
 In these mid monthly emails we share with you 5 useful things we have come across during our work and personal time that we hope you will enjoy.
 This month we have a variety of discoveries that we hope you will get some value from.
 If you have stumbled across something that you think our readers would find useful, please let us know!
-1. Something Useful SketchUp Free Tool I have been spending a lot of time on SketchUp lately, fiddling around...
+1. Something to Listen To The Happiness Lab with Dr. Laurie Santos While not architecture-specific, this podcast...